GameFoundry/bsf/Documentation/Manuals/docs/00_User/12_AdvancedRendering/06_creatingMeshes.md

 mesh->writeData(meshData);
 ~~~~~~~~~~~~~

-## Creating mesh data {#creatingMeshes_b_a}
+## Creating mesh data
-You can create @ref bs::MeshData "MeshData" by calling @ref bs::MeshData::create(UINT32, UINT32, const SPtr<VertexDataDesc>&, IndexType) "MeshData::create()" and providing it with vertex description, index type and number of vertices and indices.
+You can create @bs::MeshData by calling @ref bs::MeshData::create(UINT32, UINT32, const SPtr<VertexDataDesc>&, IndexType) "MeshData::create()" and providing it with vertex description, index type and number of vertices and indices.
 You must ensure that the formats and sizes match the mesh this will be used on.

 ~~~~~~~~~~~~~{.cpp}
 // Create mesh data able to contain 8 vertices of the format specified by vertexDesc, and 36 indices SPtr<MeshData> meshData = MeshData::create(8, 36, vertexDesc);
 ~~~~~~~~~~~~~

-You can also create **MeshData** using an existing mesh by calling @ref bs::Mesh::allocBuffer "Mesh::allocBuffer()".
+You can also create **MeshData** using an existing mesh by calling @bs::Mesh::allocBuffer.
 This will create an object of adequate size and vertex description for use on that mesh.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<MeshData> vertexDesc = mesh->allocBuffer();
 ~~~~~~~~~~~~~

-## Populating mesh data {#creatingMeshes_b_b}
+## Populating mesh data
 Once **MeshData** has been created you need to populate it with vertices and indices.
 This can be done in a few ways.

-The most basic way is setting the data by using @ref bs::MeshData::setVertexData "MeshData::setVertexData()" which set vertex data for a single vertex element all at once.
+The most basic way is setting the data by using @bs::MeshData::setVertexData which set vertex data for a single vertex element all at once.

 ~~~~~~~~~~~~~{.cpp}
 // Fill out the data for the 0th VES_POSITION element